Rune 2 lawsuit now going after Bethesda and ZeniMax too

 Well!
 Someone had a lot of fun writing that.

 I reached out to Bethesda, who say they have no comment.
+In the year since Bethesda announced Roundhouse Studios, they’ve been bought by Microsoft.